Pare people: Early history

+Later migrations

 This region has historically received a substantial population of people from the Taita region of present-day Kenya.
 The Pare area was also inhabited by Cushitic groups such as the Mbugu in Ugweno who were eventually assimilated into the Pare communities.
 Additionally, the inhabitants reveal that migration occurred back and forth throughout the region, and the Pare people should be viewed as a part of the larger population that inhabits the entire Kilimanjaro Corridor.

+In South Pare, Cushitic-speaking peoples and small Bantu-speaking groups populated the dry foothills and plains before the 1700s, later saw an influx of immigrants from neighbouring communities that included Taita people, as well as those escaping civil war from North Pare.
+This region had a separate rule from the north and its own evolution of political systems.

+The nineteenth and twentieth centuries would see this process of convergence of individuals from various backgrounds into the Pare communities continue.